pritchardlabatpsu/cga_app/README.md

 ## Data
 The repo here contains all notebooks and source codes needed to run the pipeline, build models, and analyze results.
-The raw data need to be separately downloaded.
+The raw data need to be downloaded separately.
 For DepMap, the 19Q3 and 19Q4 releases were downloaded from the DepMap Portal (https://depmap.org/portal/download/).
-These are placed into the ./data/DepMap/19Q3/ and ./data/DepMap/19Q4/ folders.
+These were placed into the `data/DepMap/19Q3/` and `data/DepMap/19Q4/` folders.
-For gene sets, Panther gene sets were downloaded from Enrichr libaries and paralog gene lists were retrieved from Ensembl gene trees using _biomaRt_ in R. These gene sets were placed into the ./data/gene_sets/ folder.
+For gene sets, Panther gene sets were downloaded from Enrichr libaries and paralog gene lists were retrieved from Ensembl gene trees using _biomaRt_ in R. These gene sets were placed into the `data/gene_sets/` folder.

+Intermediate and final processed files and models are too big for storage on github.
+They are available upon request.

 ## Data preprocessing